 This figure depicts the mechanism by which gene silencing occurs.
 Double stranded RNAi triggers are introduced into a cell and get loaded into the RNA-induced silencing complex, or RISC.
 The strands are separated leaving an active RISC/RNAi trigger complex.
 This complex can then pair with and degrade the complementary messenger RNAs, or mRNA, and stop the production of the target proteins.
 RNAi is a catalytic process, so each RNAi trigger can degrade mRNA hundreds of times, which results in a relatively long duration of effect for RNAi therapeutics.

 The structure and chemistries of the oligonucleotide molecules used to trigger the RNAi mechanism can be tailored for optimal activity.
-Arrowhead has access to the broadest portfolio of RNA trigger structures and chemistries, including some proprietary structures, which enables the company to optimize each drug candidate on a target-by-target basis and utilize the combination of structure and chemical modifications that yield the most potent RNAi trigger.
+Arrowhead’s broad portfolio of RNA trigger structures and chemistries, including some proprietary structures, enable the company to optimize each drug candidate on a target-by-target basis and utilize the combination of structure and chemical modifications that yield the most potent RNAi trigger.

 Our intellectual property portfolio provides broad freedom to apply multiple RNAi delivery technologies, chemistries, structures and manufacturing techniques in the development of novel therapeutics.
 Access to a broad range of technologies allows us to choose the best approach for a wide range of gene targets and disease indications.